 2020 was an important year for the telecoms sector.
 Telcos rose to the challenge posed by the COVID-19 pandemic connecting people to work, school, family and healthcare.
-We also saw an exceptional level of consolidation activity in the MNO and MVNO space, with multiple mergers and acquisitions happening across the globe.
+We also saw an exceptional level of consolidation activity in the MNO and MVNO space as multiple mergers and acquisitions in telecom sector took place across the globe.

-Nevertheless, Telcos still seem hesitant to embrace eSIM.
+Nevertheless, service providers (SPs) still seem hesitant to embrace eSIM.
 We attribute the slow adoption to the novelty of the technology.
 After all, it has only been around for 5 years, and the first eSIM-capable smartphone entered the market in 2017.
-It also gained momentum very suddenly – from one day to another, consumer eSIM became the industry’s hottest topic.
+It also gained momentum very suddenly.
+From one day to another, consumer eSIM became the industry’s hottest topic.

-To help telcos make an informed decision about launching a consumer eSIM proposition, we collated relevant data and insights related to the consumer eSIM market.
-We analysed the development of the eSIM market over the past 5 years and available forecasts and predictions to present what the eSIM future holds for those who decide to take a leap.
+To help telcos make an informed decision about launching a consumer eSIM proposition, we collated relevant data and insights related to the future eSIM market.
+Keep reading to find out more!

 eSIM support across consumer devices